 Don’t underestimate the importance of Microsoft’s decision to make its own hardware.

-For the past thirty years Microsoft has dominated software like no other company.
+For the past thirty years, Microsoft dominated software like no other company.
 Part of its success was down to working with partners like HP, Dell and Toshiba.

 Yet the way Microsoft reads the technology business means it has little choice but to damage those long-term relationships.